 This post was created as in partnership with Imperial Sugar.
 All thoughts and opinions are 100% my own.

 Why not let everybody make their own Halloween cupcake this year with a Decorate Your Own Halloween Cupcake Board?
 It's a fun, visual feast that gets kids and adults creative juices flowing and provides a fun activity as well as a delicious dessert!
-Find the FULL RECIPE on Imperial Sugar's site.

 Be sure to check out the rest of our Halloween recipes for more frighteningly easy and delicious treat ideas like Homemade Caramel Apples, Graveyard Dirt Cake, and Dark Chocolate Halloween Chip Cookies!